 Think small and dainty when creating your design if you’re looking to get a delicate and somewhat ‘classy’ tattoo.
 A delicate tattoo can take many forms; you could opt for a flower or your own unique ‘gipsy style’ design like the one below if you want a few ideas to play around with to get you started.

 If you want a tattoo that is simple and beautiful, a vine is a great choice.
-You can create the design to suit you and make it stretch as far as you want.
-With something as delicate as this, we would recommend going to a fine lines artist.
 The way that a design turns out is so reliant on the type of artist you choose.
 It cannot be stressed enough how important it is to match your tattoo to the artist’s tools.

 If you’re an actor or theatre junkie, this is an obvious choice for you.
-It’s even a great design to get done upon graduation, to remind you of what you’ve accomplished so far, but also to instil faith in where you’re going.
-The masks are an obvious design choice when representing the theatre, though don’t be afraid to play around with your own version of the design with your artist.
+Masks are an obvious design choice when representing the theatre, though don’t be afraid to play around with your own version of the design with your artist.

 If you want a design that isn’t as visible, why not get a tattoo that starts at the chest and creeps down the stomach.
-The bulk of the tattoo can sit on the stomach while the chest is simply a sneak peek, to show you’ve got a tattoo there.
-When creating your design, think henna patterns, or upside down roses, these will generally work best for this kind of design.
+The bulk of the tattoo can sit on the stomach while the chest is simply a sneak peek.
+When creating your design, think henna patterns, or upside down roses, these will work best for this kind of design.

 Detailed tattoos look amazing in this area, but you have to be strong-willed to be able to handle it.
-The sternum area feels ‘spicy’ while getting inked, but the outcome is usually well worth it.
-Don’t worry though, once you reach under the chest; you’ll be fine.
 You have to find the right artist for a design with a lot of detail, so do your research before booking in your appointment.